RavanH/comment-moderation-e-mail-to-post-author/readme.txt

 == Changelog ==

+= 0.7 =
+20240119
+TODO: make fallback optional
+* NEW: set Site Amdin only recipient with constant in wp-config.php
+* NEW: set New Comment Notification recipients with constant in wp-config.php
+* WordPress Coding Standards

 = 0.6 =
+20210511
-FIX: allow for other `comment_moderation_recipients` filters running before this one
+* FIX: allow for other `comment_moderation_recipients` filters running before this one

 = 0.5 =
+20170717
-WP 4.8+ compatibility
+* WP 4.8+ compatibility

 = 0.4 =
+20140904
-New concept: filter comment_moderation_recipients available since WP 3.7
+* New concept: filter comment_moderation_recipients available since WP 3.7

 = 0.3 =
+20130627
-WP 3.1+ compatibility
+* WP 3.1+ compatibility

 = 0.1 =
+20101123
-First concept: replace function wp_notify_moderator()
+* First concept: replace function wp_notify_moderator()